mqwilber/rsf_swine/docs/notes.md

 TODO
 ----

-1. Look at Sara's errant points see if they match with the ones that I notes.
+1. Look at Sara's errant points see if they match with the ones that I noted.
 2. Wetland layers.
 	- Use Sara's data on Camp Bullis to make the Distance to Wetland and Distance to Road rasters.
+[DONE]
 3. Incorporate Sara's changes to the covariate table.
+[Done]

+## March 13

+Some items TODO for tomorrow March 14

+1. Re-build GLM files with the new Nearest Neighbor Distances
+2. Rerun the population-level GLMs with the new GLM files.
+Add in interactions between crop_loc:NDVI_loc/Masting_loc.
+3. Continue writing up the methods.
+4. Edit what you have already written
+5. Implement the ADVI mixed effect models in PyMC3 and extract population-level effects.
+	- Save these population-level effects so we can start comparing them across populations.
+6. Consider implementing time-varying Canopy cover in the base model.